Rabies vaccine: Wild animals

-Oral rabies vaccine
+Attenuated

-Oral rabies vaccines are distributed across the landscape, targeting reservoir species, in an effort to produce a herd immunity effect.
 The idea of wildlife vaccination was conceived during the 1960s, and modified-live rabies viruses were used for the experimental oral vaccination of carnivores by the 1970s.
 Development of an oral immunization for wildlife began in the United States with laboratory trials using the live, attenuated Evelyn-Rokitnicki-Abelseth (ERA) vaccine, derived from the Street Alabama Dufferin (SAD) strain.
 The first ORV field trial using the live attenuated vaccine to immunize foxes occurred in Switzerland during 1978.
+Modified live virus vaccines may use strains such as SAG2 and SAD B19..